influxdata/docs-v2/content/influxdb/clustered/admin/custom-partitions/define-custom-partitions.md

 _View [partition template part restrictions](/influxdb/clustered/admin/custom-partitions/partition-templates/#restrictions)._

+{{% note %}}
+#### Always provide a time format when using custom partitioning

+When defining a custom partition template for your database or table using any of the `influxctl` `--template-*` flags, always include the `--template-timeformat` flag with a time format to use in your partition template.
+Otherwise time will be omitted from the partition template and partitions won't be able to be compacted.
+{{% /note %}}

 ## Create a database with a custom partition template

 The following example creates a new `example-db` database and applies a partition